ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 He climbed from the cellar to find Pell standing beside the storage building, his expression a mixture of amazement and concern.

-"They left everything," Pell said, gesturing to the interior.
-"Wheat, barley, oats—enough to feed our people for months.
+"They left *everything*," Pell breathed, gesturing to the interior.
+"Wheat, barley, oats—Gods, Gond, there's enough here to feed us for months!
 But why?
-Slavers usually take anything valuable."
+Slavers worth their salt strip a place bare."

-Gond studied the untouched stores.
-"You heard them.
-Lazy, undisciplined.
-Raiders turned slavers would be my guess."
+Gond grunted, kicking a stray sack.
+"You heard 'em.
+Lazy, sloppy.
+Raiders turned slavers, more than likely."

 "Load everything we can carry," he ordered.
 "Fill every sack, every barrel we brought.
 But just in case they come back, don't make it too obvious that we've been here.
 Keep the remaining supplies in neat stacks and leave no obvious signs."